Georgia College Research Day 2023

-All students can participate in Research Day, from the undergraduate to the doctorate level.
-Along with this, students of all disciplines can submit a proposal which is pertinent to their area; for instance, dance students can submit a proposal to perform at Research Day, art students can submit a proposal for a painting, and creative writing students can submit a proposal for a story.
-This event is not just for STEM students; all students are encouraged to submit proposals.
-Presentations will be approximately 10 minutes each, with students being grouped together based on discipline in 1 hour sessions.
+All undergraduate and graduate students can participate in Research Day.
+Students of all disciplines are encouraged to submit a proposal pertinent to their area of study.
+For instance, dance students can submit a proposal to perform a dance routine, art students can submit a proposal for a painting, and creative writing students can submit a proposal for a story.
+GCSU’s Research Day is not just for STEM students; all students are encouraged to submit proposals.
+Presentations are approximately 10 minutes each, with students’ presentations grouped together based on discipline in 1-hour sessions.

 What is Student Research?

-Student Research in this context is interpreted as any scholarly or creative activity ranging from scientific experimentation, to service-learning, to literary criticism, to case-study design, to artistic expression and so on.
+Student Research, in the context of Research Day, is interpreted as any scholarly or creative activity ranging from scientific experimentation to service-learning, to literary criticism, to case-study design, to artistic expression and so on.
 Students from all disciplines are invited to submit their work for presentation.
 Students interested in presenting should consult with their faculty mentor and submit their work according to the conference guidelines.

 Faculty mentors are asked to identify students who have a scholarly and/or creative contribution to make to the conference and encourage them to submit it.
 Faculty are also asked to share this opportunity with their classes and encourage students to attend.